shikharsingla/shikharsingla.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My research agenda is to answer research questions in the areas of regulations, political economy and gender norms by developing novel artificial intelligence techniques such as word embeddings, supervised learning, deep learning etc.
+My research agenda is to answer research questions in the areas of regulations and political economy  by developing novel artificial intelligence techniques such as word embeddings, supervised learning, deep learning etc.

 Please download my [CV here](https://shikharsingla.com/files/singla_cv.pdf).